Abhishek221188/Analysis-and-data-visualization-of-covid-19-cases-using-Python/README.md

       pandemic.
 Analysing data leads to adapt the prevention model of the india and world that are doing great in terms of lowering the graph.
-Predictions are made with the dataset available to the individual/organisations, thus helping them to decide how far they are able to control the pandemic or up to how much extent they should guide preventive measures
+Predictions are made with the dataset available to the individual/organisations, thus helping them to decide how far they are able to control the pandemic or up to how much extent they should guide preventive measures.

       1.4 Literature Review and Prior Art Search (PAS).
       The corona virus COVID-19 originated from Wuhan, the city in central China.
 The